arenatheme/mediacenter/pages.md

-If you have a Shopify online store, then you can create webpages in your Shopifyadmin.
+If you have a Shopify online store, then you can create webpages in your Shopify admin.
 Webpages contain information that rarely changes or that customers will reference often, like an "About Us" page or a "Contact Us" page.

 You can also [add a blog](https://help.shopify.com/en/manual/sell-online/online-store/blogs) to your online store for content that you'll be updating regularly, or if you want to encourage feedback.